aerospike-community/aerospike-zabbix/Readme.md

 2. Import the configuration template into Zabbix.
 3. Add the new Aerospike Serivce Template to Aerospike Hosts in Zabbix.

-The project is not there yet, there are extra steps not yet automated.
+This project is currently in beta.
+Any suggestions or improvements are welcome through Git comments/issues and/or pull requests.

 Features
 ---